The Republic of Ireland Act 1948: Republic of Ireland description

 Section 2 of the Act provides:

 It is hereby declared that the description of the State shall be the Republic of Ireland.

-The Act did not declare that Ireland a republic, nor did it change the official name of the state which continued to be Éire (in Irish) and Ireland (in English) as prescribed in the Constitution.
+The Act did not declare Ireland to be a republic, nor did it change the official name of the state which continued to be Éire (in Irish) and Ireland (in English) as prescribed in the Constitution.
 The Act provided for a description for the State.
 The distinction between a description and a name has sometimes caused confusion.
 Costello explained the difference in the following way:

 If I say that my name is Costello and that my description is that of senior counsel, I think that will be clear to anybody who wants to know.
 If the Senator [Helena Concannon] will look at Article 4 of the Constitution she will find that the name of the State is Éire.
 Section 2 of this Bill declares that "this State shall be described as the Republic of Ireland."
 Its name in Irish is Éire and in the English language, Ireland.
 Its description in the English language is "the Republic of Ireland."